wp-plugins/knews/readme.txt

 **How do I install additional languages in Knews?**

 You don't have to.
-If you have configured Knews to work with WPML or qTranslate, when you configure a new language in these plug-ins, Knews will already be ready.
+If you have configured Knews to work with Polylang, WPML or qTranslate, when you configure a new language in these plug-ins, Knews will already be ready.

 **Why do you recommend configuring CRON, when wp_cron already works in wordpress without doing anything?**